 |Oregon Mutual||4.6||Not rated||$902||$447|

 *USAA is not eligible for official ranking with J.D.
 Power due to eligibility restrictions

 Year after year, USAA consistently receives high scores for delivering exceptional customer service.
 However, USAA is not eligible to rank in J.D.
-Power’s studies due to the fact that it only sells insurance to current military members, veterans and their immediate family members..
-Although its average full coverage premium is far lower than Oregon’s average, USAA also offers plenty of discounts.
+Power’s studies due to the fact that it only sells insurance to current military members, veterans and their immediate family members.
+Its average full coverage premium is far lower than Oregon’s average, and USAA also offers plenty of discounts.
 You might save for being a good student, insuring a new car or garaging your vehicle on a military base.

 Learn more: USAA Insurance review

 Geico’s average premium is just slightly higher than Oregon’s average, but the company has one of the longest lists of discounts in the industry to help you offset the cost of your policy.
 You might save for being a federal employee, a safe driver or a member or certain organizations, like alumni groups.
 Geico also has a highly-rated and easy-to-use mobile app, so if you like to handle your insurance digitally, this company could be a good fit.
 However, keep in mind that the company doesn’t offer certain coverage options such as gap insurance.

 Learn more: Geico Insurance review